PROF. WON KIDANE

 Partner

-Professor Dr. Won Lemma Kidane is a Fulbright Scholar who holds a tenured faculty position as a Full Professor of Law at the Seattle University School of Law where he has taught since 2008.
-Prior to that Professor Won taught at the Pennsylvania State University School of Law for three years.
-Before joining the legal academy in the United States, Prof. Won practiced international arbitration and litigation with the global law firms of Piper Rudnick (now DLA Piper) and later Hunton & Williams in their Washington, DC offices.
+Professor Dr. Won Lemma Kidane is a Fulbright Scholar, a Professor of Law at the Villanova University Charles Widger School of Law, and the Director of the International Entrepreneurship Program at the University of Cape Town.
+Prior to that Prof. Won taught at the Seattle University School of Law, the Pennsylvania State University School of Law, and the Peking University School of Transnational Law for a total of fifteen years.
+Prof. Won earlier practiced international arbitration and litigation at the global law firms of Piper Rudnick (now DLA Piper) and Hunton & Williams in their Washington, DC offices.

 Professor Won is a prolific author and one of the leading scholars in the areas of international investment law in Africa and globally.
-He is the author or co-author of four books and more than 40 law review articles and book chapters in leading international law journals and books.
-His book on China-Africa Dispute Settlement is the first of its kind.
-His fourth book on The Culture of International Arbitration by Oxford University Press is widely considered a groundbreaking work in the field.
-Prof. Won is currently writing a comprehensive book on Africa's International Investment Law Regimes for Oxford University Press.
+He is the author or co-author of five books and more than 40 law review articles and chapters in leading international law journals and books.
+His book on China-Africa Dispute Settlement (Wolters Kluwer, 2011) is the first of its kind and has been translated into Mandarin Chinese.
+His fourth book on The Culture of International Arbitration (Oxford University Press, 2017) is widely considered a groundbreaking work in the field.
+Prof. Won's fifth title is a comprehensive examination of Africa's International Investment Law Regimes (Oxford University Press, 2024).

-Professor Won is admitted to practice law in the District of Columbia, Illinois, and Washington State.
+Professor Won is admitted to practice law in the District of Columbia, Illinois, and the State of Washington.